CoderDojo-Content/Mini-Sushi-Zoo-Pictures/en/README.md

    ```

    * Change “lions.jpg” to the filename of your picture.
 It must match the file name exactly.
 The picture should appear on your page when you click Run.
 6. If you want to change the size of your picture, go to **styles.css** and change the number after `width`.
-Make sure not to delete the `px;` after it, for example it should like like: `width: 150px;`
+If you delete any of the other letters or symbols, be sure to type them back in!
+It should look like this: `width: 150px;`

 6. Let’s turn it into a link that takes you to a page all about the animal!
 First, create a new page: click the **+** next to the image icon and type **lion.html** where it says “file name”.
    * Change it to whatever animal you have, but be sure the name ends in **.html** as this is what makes it a **web page**.